arman-arif/arman-arif/README.md

 - 👋 Hi, I’m Arman Arif
 - 👀 I’m interested in Web and Software development
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 How to reach me: Email: me@armanarif.com